erodola/DLAI-s2-2020/README.md

 ### News

-- **26/03/2020:** The tutorial of March 25th is now available for download.
+- **29/03/2020:** The slides for March 30th are now available for download.
+Also, fixed a typo in [lecture 06](https://github.com/erodola/DLAI-s2-2020/raw/master/06_sgd/06-sgd.pdf) in the unrolling steps for gradient descent and momentum.

 - **24/03/2020:** One slide added to [matrix meta-mechanics](https://github.com/erodola/DLAI-s2-2020/raw/master/04_linear/04b-matrix.pdf), explaining why gradient and trace can not be swapped.